swiftlang/swift/docs/proposals/Concurrency.rst

 This document describes the Swift thread-safety layer.
 It includes the motivation for allowing users to write thread-safe code and a concrete proposal for changes in the language and the standard library.
+This is a proposal and not a plan of record.

 The low-level thread-safety layer allows third-party developers to build different kinds of high-level safe concurrency solutions (such as Actors,